c2vi/dipl/plan.md

+## questions
+- do i need a reference for eg
+    - the FreeBSD Foundation
+    - all the kernels
+    - linux being most used on servers, windows on desktops

+## things
+- titel: iwie anfängs implementierung von einem kompletten software platform names mize

+## idea plan
+### introduction
+- was is a software platform bzw ecosystem

+- was is da der grundstein..... spoiler: daten management
+    - also redn über wie ma in programmen so normalerweise daten speichert.... + pros cons
+    - sync als problem mit den meisten möglichkeiten
+    - jedes programm machts anders.... interop, eine user-schnitstelle, powerfull cli apps gehn nicht, weil cli user ein kleiner marktanteil sind, die deswegen nit berücksichtigt werden
+- weitere teile der platform: mme, mmc, victorinix, mizeOS

+### goal
+- mize should eventually run on any computer system

+### implementing mize
+- write about some kind of entscheidungen ... die getroffen wurden

+- one thread could deadlock

-## The new Mize code approach
+- The new Mize code approach
     - Previously I had a webserver written in rust ... and the client in the browser was a js client.
 This js client basically reimplements everything the "instance part" of the webserver -> duplicate code to maintain.
         - a python, java, ... client was planned too
     - i don't remenber when and how exactly the idea came, to have the rust code word as a MizeInstance everywhere...
         - wasm in the browser
         - wasm to jvm-bytecode for jvm
         - as a library with C bindings to use with basically every other lang ... + some fill code for that lang
     - this means that the instance code needs to be completely seperated from code that deals with specific apis of a unix system....
         - and i have to say, this is the best thing ever ... it just makes the code so much clearer, cleaner.... and forces this clean-nes
             - eg in commit: a16c2f92217c79445650ce1ce2e8ef6391e849c3 I went through all the instance code i had up untill then ... and it was spagetty code like ... everywhere callig unix apis and all over the place, ....

 # Einleitung